 The Ultimate Guide to Merino Wool

 Merino wool is a game changer.
 Its benefits are numerous and diverse.
 Whether you’re just heading into the office or trekking to the most remote corners of the globe, Merino wool will revolutionize the way you dress, and even change the way you think about clothing altogether.

 We want to help you understand everything there is to know about this incredible fiber – So, let’s get started:

-When people think of wool, they usually think of grandma-knitted scarves and sweaters.
+When people think of wool, they usually think of chunky scarves and sweaters.
 By comparison, Merino wool is soft, smooth to the touch and luxuriously light.

 Behind every Unbound Merino wool fiber, there’s a Merino sheep.

 Merino sheep are like the heavy-weight champions of the sheep world – Big, resilient, and able to stand up to just about anything nature throws their way.